 We are open a lot!
-We are a cafe’ during the day, but at night we put the blinds down so we can serve alcohol to members and guests of The 12 London Road Social Club (12LRSC).
-Don’t let the blinds put you off – ring the doorbell and we will be delighted to let you in!
+The café is open during the day, but at night we put the blinds down (or cover the windows with boards as soundproofing and for security) so we can serve alcohol to members and guests of the 12 London Road Social Club (12LRSC).
+Don’t let that put you off – ring the doorbell and we will be delighted to let you in!

 Do you have to join 12LRSC to attend events at the Cowley?

 Only those events where we serve alcohol, most of which take place in the evening.
-Joining 12LRSC is very simple – fill in this form and bring it into the Cowley to be processed.
-Membership costs £2.
+Joining 12LRSC is very simple – fill in this form and bring it into the club to be processed.
+Membership costs £2 for life.

 Until your membership is processed, you are welcome to attend events as a guest of 12LRSC.
 You will need to sign in when you arrive though.

 What kind of name is The Cowley Club anyway?